-CLOSER Research Fellow, Dr Neil Kaye will demonstrate the Learning Hub and how it can help researchers using longitudinal population study data in their research at this year's UKDS Health Studies User conference.
+CLOSER Research Fellow, Dr Neil Kaye demonstrated the Learning Hub and how it can help researchers using longitudinal population study data in their research at this year's UKDS Health Studies User conference.

-The keynote speaker for this year’s conference is Laura Johnson, Director of the Centre for Health Research at the National Centre for Social Research (NatCen), who will be discussing how the pandemic has affected health and health related behaviours.
+The keynote speaker for this year’s conference was Laura Johnson, Director of the Centre for Health Research at the National Centre for Social Research (NatCen), who discussed how the pandemic has affected health and health related behaviours.

 - Mental health